Paul1911/Regression-Projects/README.md

 ### [Web Scraping, API's, Pandas](https://github.com/Paul1911/Data-Science-and-AI/blob/main/Projects%20%26%20Exercises/Web%20Scraping%2C%20API's%2C%20Pandas.ipynb)

 This is a workbook a friend of mine was confronted with and asked me for tutoring.
 Usually I do not post exercises here.
-However as I was helping my friend without having access to his lecture resources, this seemed challenging and triggered my interest to puzzle over certain points.
+However as I was helping my friend without having access to his lecture resources, this seemed challenging in parts and triggered my interest to puzzle over certain points.
+I completed this in October 2020.

 ### Network Planning DHL Europe

-This is a challenge from my Bachelors of International Aviation Managment.
-More to this tomorrow.
+This is a challenge from my Bachelors of International Aviation Management from 2017.
+The goal was to develop a flight plan for DHL out of their (at the time) new hub Leipzig.
+This comprised planning for the transport of packages on 173x172 OnDs via train and Road Feeder Services while adhering to time constraints for pickup, delivery, slots @LEJ, etc. By that time, we completed the project without numerical optimization methods (as expected by the university).
+However, I quickly realized that this is nothing but an optimization problem with many constraints, minimizing cost.
+Therefore it must be able to solve it systematically.
+This is the long term aim of this project.
+In this context, I wrote a small program in 2018 using a Google API to measure the street distances for all ca. 30000 OnDs.
+Please also find the exact project description and setup ideas here.